ibmbpm/Workflow_Chef/README.md

 ## Preparation

- 1. Setup Chef environment, Chef Server and Chef Workstation are required.
-Detailed configuration of Chef Server and Chef Workstation refers to https://docs.chef.io/chef_overview.html.
+ 1. Set up the Chef environment, Chef Server and Chef Workstation.
+For information about configuring the Chef Server and Chef Workstation, refers to https://docs.chef.io/chef_overview.html.

  2. Make sure that you have the latest version of the cookbooks.
  <table>